meesakveld/pgm-platform/README.md

 <br>

 ## Back-end
-- **GraphCMS as Backend as a Service (BAAS)**: Utilizing GraphCMS, a headless CMS that serves as a backend as a service, to manage and deliver content via a GraphQL API.
+- **Hygraph Headless CMS as Backend as a Service (BAAS)**: Utilizing GraphCMS, a headless CMS that serves as a backend as a service, to manage and deliver content via a GraphQL API.
 This allows for flexible and efficient content management and delivery, supporting the needs of the front-end application.

 <br>